Dutch Tilders (VIC)

 Dutch was the backbone (and later patron) in the establishment of the Melbourne Blues Appreciation Society and the subsequent development and growth of various blues societies and associations throughout the country.
 Dutch influenced the careers and music of Lloyd Spiegel, Geoff Achison and Matt Walker.

-Dutch was an integral part of national tours that have contributed greatly
+Dutch was an integral part of national tours that have contributed

-of his most memorable national tours were with:
+mention, some of his most memorable national tours were with:

 Dutch Tilders voice had the clarity, depth and richness with the maturity to play his thoughts, sensitivity and knowledge of ones unique gifts of guitar and song.